-In paid time, you receive as much mentor's attention as you need.
-Each student is taught at his own pace.
-By signing up, you will discuss with the mentor an individual contact schedule, and he will always be in touch with you when needed.
-One is more convenient to study only in the evenings, others are ready to sit from morning till night.
-In principle, mentors answer questions and make a review of the code all day, so that you will always find what to study and what to do.
+You receive as much of your mentor's attention as you need on the days you've paid for.
+Each student has their own pace.
+After signing up, you will discuss an individual contact schedule with your mentor and you will always be to reach your mentor when you need help.
+Some students find it more convenient to study only in the evenings, others are ready to work from morning 'till night.
+Mentors answer questions and make code reviews all day so that you will always know what to study and what to do.

 Can I work on my own project with a mentor?

-The tasks you’re given are not just the separate ones, they come together to form a whole project.
-By default it’s a task to make an app from your mentor.
-But if you have your own ideas, we’re cool with that.
-After you’ve singed up, you can discuss your goals with your mentor and mention that you have a project idea.
-In that case, your learning program will be based on that.
+The tasks you're assigned come together to form a complete project.
+By default, the task is to make an app specified by your mentor.
+If you have your own ideas, we’re cool with that!
+After you’ve signed up, you can discuss your goals with your mentor and mention that you have a project idea.
+In that case, your study plan will be based on implementing your idea.

-It may be that you had started working on your project before you signed up for learning on mkdev.
-Don’t worry!
+Don't worry if you started working on your project before you signed up for mkdev.
 Your mentor will help you to finish it properly.
 Perhaps it’ll have to be rewritten from scratch; perhaps you’ll need to change the technology stack.
-The mentor will show you what’s better.
+The mentor will show you what’s best.
 Try not to argue a lot and just trust an expert.
-That’s what you pay for, you know :)
+That’s what you pay for, right :)

 Can I bring the assignments I’ve given at work to my mentor?

 You can if such assignments are within your mentor’s competence.
-You can discuss them together and the mentor will show you the solution to the problem immediately and suggest you the topics you need to work on, so you can complete similar tasks single-handedly in future.
-But you should know that the mentor is not your personal multi-purpose guide and is not going to solve all the problems for you (if you need that type of service, we have consultations.)
-The aim of the mentorship is to teach you to solve them by yourself.
+You can discuss the assignment together.
+Your mentor will show you the solution and outline the skills you need to learn in order to complete similar tasks single-handedly in the future.
+But you should know that the mentor is not your personal implementation service and is not going to solve all the problems for you (if you need that type of service, we have consultants.)
+The aim of the mentorship is to teach you how to solve them by yourself.